grafana/alloy/docs/sources/tutorials/flow-by-example/get-started.md

 ## Who is this for?

 This set of tutorials contains a collection of examples that build on each other to demonstrate how to configure and use [{{< param "PRODUCT_NAME" >}}][alloy].
 It assumes you have a basic understanding of what {{< param "PRODUCT_NAME" >}} is and telemetry collection in general.
 It also assumes a base level of familiarity with Prometheus and PromQL, Loki and LogQL, and basic Grafana navigation.
-It assumes no knowledge of {{< param "PRODUCT_NAME" >}} or River concepts.
+It assumes no knowledge of the {{< param "PRODUCT_NAME" >}} configuration syntax concepts.

 ## What is {{% param "PRODUCT_NAME" %}}?

 {{< param "PRODUCT_NAME" >}} uses a declarative configuration language that allows you to define a pipeline of telemetry collection, processing, and output.
-It is built on top of the [River][] configuration language, which is designed to be fast, simple, and debuggable.
+It is built on top of the [{{< param "PRODUCT_NAME" >}}][river] configuration language, which is designed to be fast, simple, and debuggable.

 ## What do I need to get started?